-The desire to produce restaurant-quality food at home is nothing new and is common around the world.
-Wouldn't it be great if we could produce our favourite restaurant meals at home at a fraction of the cost but have them be every bit as good?
+The desire to produce restaurant-quality food at home is nothing new and is common worldwide.
+Wouldn't it be great if we could all produce our favourite restaurant meals at home at a fraction of the cost but have them be every bit as good?
 In many instances, this is not practical, but when it comes to pakora sauce, nothing could really be easier.

 |Prep time||Ready in||Yields|

 - 1 tablespoon tomato ketchup